-- Referral to counseling and health services - Referral to the Employee Assistance Program - Education to the individual and/or the community - Permanent alteration of housing assignments - Permanent alteration of work arrangements for employees - Provision of campus safety escorts - Climate surveys - Policy modification and/or training - Provision of transportation assistance - Implementation of long-term contact limitations between the parties - Implementation of adjustments to academic deadlines, course schedules, etc.
+- Referral to counseling and health services - Referral to the Employee Assistance Program - Education to the individual and/or the community - Permanent alteration of housing assignments - Permanent alteration of work arrangements for employees - Provision of campus safety escorts - Climate surveys - Policy modification and/or training - Provision of transportation accommodations - Implementation of long-term contact limitations between the parties - Implementation of adjustments to academic deadlines, course schedules, etc.

-At the discretion of the CDO & Senior Title IX Administrator or Title IX Co-coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.
+At the discretion of the Title IX co-coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.

-When no policy violation is found, the CDO & Senior Title IX Administrator or Title IX Co-coordinator will address any remedies by the University of Mount Union owes the Respondent to ensure no effective denial of educational access.
+When no policy violation is found, the Title IX co-coordinator will address any remedies owed by the University of Mount Union to the Respondent to ensure no effective denial of educational access.

-The University of Mount Union will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair the University of Mount Union's ability to provide these services.
+The University of Mount Union will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the University of Mount Union's ability to provide these services.

-39. Failure to Comply with Sanctions and/or Responsive Actions
+39. Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Responsive Actions